 The Association to Advance Collegiate Schools of Business (AACSB) is a body that accredits business schools the world over.
 AACSB accreditation is one of the world’s most selective and rigorous types of evaluation for business schools.
 The AACSB was founded in 1919 by some of the most reputable colleges and universities in the United States.
 Today, 620 schools, in 38 countries hold AACSB accreditation.

-Aacsb.edu explains that the organization evaluates business programmes according to the highest standards of quality, and examines all aspects of a school’s academic programme, including teaching, curriculum, student learning, institutional development, global awareness and academic research quality.
+The AACSB Association is an organisation that evaluates business programmes according to the highest standards of quality and examines all aspects of a school’s academic programme, including teaching, curriculum, student learning, institutional development, global awareness and academic research quality.
 Because of its rigorous standards, less than 5% of the world’s 13,000 business programmes have earned AACSB accreditation.

 The accreditation process is a massive undertaking and lasts more than two years.
-Business schools applying for accreditation must develop a plan that aligns their academic standards with those of the AACSB, and go through a process of self, and on-site, evaluation.
+Business schools applying for accreditation must develop a plan that aligns their academic standards with those of the AACSB.
+It must go through a process of self, and on-site, evaluation.
 A school’s accreditation is then reviewed every five years.
 Accreditation by AACSB looks at big-picture issues at a business school, such as resources, quality of faculty and programmes on offer.